Trebanos RFC: 1960s

-With other young players including Peter Williams, Vian Lloyd, Tudor Davies, Del Williams, G.B.Morgan, Gwyn Williams, Glyn Lewis, Raymond Thomas, Derek Evans, Gwynne Morgan (Clydach), Tudor Ben Davies, Neil Kelly and Peter Thomas already playing for the firsts and seconds it was indeed an extremely happy and vibrant club.
+With other young players including Peter Williams, Vian Lloyd, Tudor Davies, Del Williams, G.B.Morgan, Gwyn Williams, Glyn Lewis, Raymond Thomas, Derek Evans, Gwynne Morgan (Clydach), Tudor Ben Davies, Neil Kelly and Peter Thomas already playing for the firsts and second teams, the club maintained an active roster.

 However that was soon to be changed, John Rodgers, a great clubman, received fatal injuries during a game with Gowerton at Trebanos Park in 1959.
 The committee, after launching an appeal, collected £2000 for his young widow and son.
 Gomer Davies, who was secretary at that time, was unstinting in his efforts to offer support to the family and administered the trust over many years.
 A charity match was played at Trebanos Park in aid of the fund.

-They say that out of the darkness comes light and when Eddie Burns the former Swansea hooker heard that Trebanos were without a hooker he offered his services, which the club gladly accepted.
-Not only did Eddie ‘fit in’ he also brought some quality players with him to swell the ranks, notably a big No 8 called John Bayliss, and John Greco, who eventually became winner of the British Latin/American dancing championship - you would not have thought him a dancer had you seen him playing.
+When Eddie Burns the former Swansea hooker heard that Trebanos were without a hooker he offered his services, which the club accepted.
+Eddie brought some players with him to fill the team, including a big No 8 called John Bayliss, and John Greco, who eventually became winner of the British Latin/American dancing championship.
 John now has a school of dancing in Swansea.
 He later brought Arthur John, to play at the club and Arthur served Trebanos unstintingly in the 60's and 70's.
-To top up a quality pack, Ken Hill, a prop forward of repute and a former Welsh Youth international, had transferred from Glais in 1959 and gained a Glamorgan County Cap and also represented Neath.
+Ken Hill, a prop forward of repute and a former Welsh Youth international, had transferred from Glais in 1959 and gained a Glamorgan County Cap and also represented Neath.
 Ken was building a house in Trebanos, and luckily for Trebanos it happened to be opposite G.B.Williams, the chairman's, residence.